atalek/btc-price/README.md

 - Search for BTC prices in euros
 - Displays the top four offerings from various providers
-- Caches initial results every 6 hours for enhanced performance
+- Caches initial results for enhanced performance

 ## Technologies